RARWRITER.COM "'When people are free to do as they please, they usually imitate each other" - Eric Hoffer (1902-1983)

 In a 5-4 decision, the Supreme Court this week blocked the execution of Scott Panetti.
 Panetti, who is convicted of murdering his in-laws in 1992, is on Death Row in Texas.
 He was scheduled for execution in 2003 but has successfully used the appeals process in an effort to be spared under a 1976 court ruling that it is unconstitutional to execute an insane prisoner.
 Panetti has been diagnosed as schizophrenic.
 Supporting his case is an apparent disconnect in Panetti's understanding of the state's reason for wanting to execute him.
 While he understands that he was convicted of murdering his father- and mother-in-law, he insists the state's real reason is to prevent him from preaching the gospel.
 The court decision is expected to make it easier in the future for mentally ill condemned prisoners to contest their death sentences.
 On a personal level, it is a tremendous victory for Scott Panetti's family, including his sister Vikki, who has campaigned tirelessly to bring attention to Scott's case.
 The story is told in an April RARWRITER.com feature on "Shemonster," Vikki Panetti.

-YOU ARE ON A FEATURED ARTIST PAGE
+YOU ARE ON A SPECIAL FEATURES PAGE